The Seasons are the natural divisions of the year.

 And then winter starts again!

-It is nice to love every season, because each one has a special feeling which we would miss if it was not there.
+It is nice to love every season, because each one has its own feeling and joy that makes it special.

 Start and End

 When each season begins and ends is not the same everywhere!